strangebuzz/cache-watcher/README.txt

 @Done
 ————————————————————————————————————————————————————————————————————————————————

+* Doc to create linux and win exec in Makefile
 * Added Symfony5 and 4 fixtures
 * Added some tests
 * Added the pid number in the welcome message